Prepare well. Export successfully.

 Protectionism, competition from emerging markets, and digitalization are changing how we export.
 Swiss SMEs have are managing to find the right strategy to position themselves successfully in the global market.

-Strong Swiss Foreign Trade
+Strong Swiss foreign trade

-The Most Important Export Markets for Swiss SMEs
+The most important export markets for Swiss SMEs

 Germany is by far the most important country for Swiss exporters.
-Goods worth over 41 billion francs were exported to the neighboring country in 2017.
+In 2017, more than CHF 41 billion worth of goods were exported to our neighbor.
 The Swiss foreign trade statistics show this.
-The second most important export country is the US, to which goods in the amount of 33.7 billion francs are exported.
+The US is the second most important export market.
+Goods worth CHF 33.7 billion were exported there.

 It is interesting to see which export markets are enjoying particularly strong growth.
-Here too, compared to the previous year, Germany (+ CHF 1.6 bn / + 4 percent) and the US (+ CHF 2.2 bn / + 7 percent) are the most important markets.
-China, however, is catching up.
-The Swiss export volume to the Middle Kingdom already amounts to 11.4 billion francs.
-Compared to 2016, this is a plus of 1.5 billion francs, or an increase by 15.6 percent.
+Here too, compared to the previous year, Germany (increase of CHF 1.6 billion or 4 percent) and the US (increase of CHF 2.2 billion or 7 percent) are the most important markets.
+However, China is catching up.
+The Swiss export volume to China already amounts to CHF 11.4 billion.
+Compared to 2016, this is an increase of CHF 1.5 billion or 15.6 percent.